 We will need the following tools to complete the project:

-- Raspberry Pi 3 or Raspberry Pi Zero setup with monitor and USB Mouse & Keyboard
+- Raspberry Pi 3 (or newer) or Raspberry Pi Zero setup with monitor and USB Mouse & Keyboard

 - Checkout this guide if you need help